Decriminalizing Prostitution Might Create a Major Morality Shift

 For example, it is estimated that a sex worker in Nevada can make $100,000 annually with just one week of work per month in a legal brothel.
 The legal side of the industry generates more than $75 million in revenue each year.
 But it is estimated that over $7 billion in illegal prostitution takes place annually in the Nevada population centers of Las Vegas, Reno, and Carson City.

-If laws criminalizing prostitution are taken off the books in these more progressive areas, it’s possible there may be a major shift across the country, just as marijuana laws have changed over time.
-Such changes would eliminate a needless burden on the criminal justice system.
-These changes would also liberate more than one million people from the shame and discomfiture that comes from living in a society where laws on prostitution are less tolerant than public opinion.
+I want to be absolutely clear that I think it’s critical for societal stability that laws are followed.
+So for as long as prostitution is illegal, we should respect and abide by that.
+I also feel compelled to reiterate that — illegality notwithstanding — no one should ever be coerced into prostitution of any kind, be it for threat of physical violence, economic hardship, or any other reason.
+But if laws criminalizing prostitution are taken off the books in these more progressive areas, it’s possible there may be a major shift across the country, just as marijuana laws have changed over time.
+The impacts would undoubtedly be complex, but such changes could potentially eliminate a needless burden on the criminal justice system.
+They could also liberate more than one million people from the shame and discomfiture that comes from living in a society where laws on prostitution are less tolerant than public opinion.

 In the final installment of this series, I will confront one final area of controversial criminal law in America: suicide.